 - approaches for managing priorities in a catchment.

-The results of these trials will inform which methods can be scaled across catchments or regions, how that might be done and how much it could cost.
-The capacity of the farming sector and communities, and what support would be needed to use the method at a large scale, are important considerations in the trials.
+The results of these trials informed which methods can be scaled across catchments or regions, how that might be done and how much it could cost.

-Results will be shared with the agriculture industry, land managers, central and local government, iwi and communities.
-They will also be incorporated into Fonterra’s on-farm advisory and sustainable catchments programmes and used by DOC's regional teams.
+Results were shared with the agriculture industry, land managers, central and local government, iwi and communities.
+They were also incorporated into Fonterra’s on-farm advisory and sustainable catchments programmes and used by DOC's regional teams.